HandyLatcher/eda-tools-setup/Week0/Tools Installation.md

 ---

 <p align="center">
-  🎉 We are now ready to begin our journey in this VSD program!
+  <h2>🎉 We are now ready to begin our journey in this VSD program!</h2>
 </p>

 <p align="center">
   🗂️ Repository: eda-tools-setup